frnkthtnk101/sliding_brick_puzzle/README.md

         2) State Representation: The program needs to read a file and outputs the game state to the terminal.
 The program needs to clones as state.
 The clone state needs to return the state of the game identical to the current instance. [done]
-        3) Puzzle Complete Check: the program needs to check if the puzzle is solved.
+        3) Puzzle Complete Check: the program needs to check if the puzzle is solved. [done]
         4) Move Generation: The Program needs the ability to move blocks.
             -The program needs to return all available moves that one piece can perform -The program needs to return all abailable moves that can happen on the board